-Facility Type Data and Analysis Methodology assign LOS based on a V/C ratio.
-Intersections were modeled in Synchro and used HCM 2010 (or, if needed, HCM 2000), to assign LOS.
-Weekend Monitoring At four roadway segments and eight intersections on the Coastside, data collection and analysis was done on the weekend for informational purposes.
+Facility Type Data and Analysis Methodology Weekend Monitoring At four roadway segments and eight intersections on the Coastside, data collection and analysis was done on the weekend for informational purposes.
 Roadway segments used 48-hour counts on Saturday and Sunday, while intersections were counted in the AM, Mid-Day (11am-1pm), and PM peak periods.
 The same methodologies to calculate LOS on the CMP network were used.

-3.5 2021 Monitoring Results
+3.5 2023 Monitoring Results